The joy of smoking can go horribly wrong if the temperature isn’t consistent throughout the smoking process.

 BBQ Guru Products

-The DigiQ plugs into an outlet and not only monitors pit temperature, there’s a probe for monitoring meat temperature, too.
+It plugs into an outlet and monitors the pit temperature, as well as a single probe for monitoring meat temperature, too.

 Available in green or black, the DigiQ has a ramp down setting and can support two fans to accommodate large smokers.
 An optional battery pack is available.

 BBQ Guru the company also carries a line of smokers and grills with related accessories, BBQ sauce, rubs, and injections, and tools, knives, apparel, smoke wood, and thermometers.
-But specific to the automatic thermostat controller they can supply:
+But specific to the automatic temperature controllers they can supply: